• Ātman

 Dharma

 The unfolding of the cosmic plan is governed by Dharma—Cosmic Order.
 Dharma is not imposed from the outside, but inherently contained; like gravity in physics, it is the subtle law that sustains harmony and coherence throughout all levels of creation—from galaxies to atoms, from planetary evolution to the rhythms of human morality.
-It governs the fundamental principle of cause and effect, through which karmic impressions find their lawful channels of expression and resolution.
-It orchestrates the dynamic interplay between freedom and structure, change and stability, individuality and universality.
+It governs the fundamental principle of cause and effect, through which karmic imprints find their lawful channels of expression and resolution.
+It orchestrates the dynamic balance between freedom and structure, change and stability, individuality and universality.

 “Be not deceived; God is not mocked: for whatsoever a man soweth, that shall he also reap.”
 (Galatians 6:7)